-These conventions were all subject to consideration by the Joint Committee on Conventions in 2006.
-The Committee looked into “the practicality of codifying the conventions on the relationship between the two Houses of Parliament which affect the consideration of legislation”.
+These conventions were all subject to consideration by the Joint Committee on Conventions in 2006 which considered “the practicality of codifying the conventions on the relationship between the two Houses of Parliament which affect the consideration of legislation”.
 The Committee report favoured passing resolutions on the conventions rather than codifying them, but their formulation of the resolutions were not put to either House.

 On 26 October 2015 the House of Lords twice amended a motion so as to decline to consider a statutory instrument that would have implemented the Government’s policy on tax credits.
+This prompted some to question whether the House of Lords had acted properly in voting down a statutory instrument, and whether it had encroached on the financial privilege of the House of Commons.
+Others stated that the Lords had acted within its normal competence and no conventions had been broken.
 The incident drew attention to these conventions and how they operate when the Government lacks a majority of members in the House of Lords.

-As a result, the Government has launched a “rapid review” of the relationship between the two houses of parliament which will be chaired by a former Leader of the House of Lords, Lord Strathclyde.
-The review panel has been asked to report by the end of the year.
+After the tax credits defeats the Government launched a “rapid review” of the relationship between the two Houses of Parliament which was chaired by a former Leader of the House of Lords, Lord Strathclyde.
+Lord Strathclyde published his report on 17 December 2015.

 Commons Briefing papers SN05996